MeharaSahabandu/Memory-Game/README.md

 # Memory-Game
---A simple memory game using React
+--This is a simple memory game using React

--Run *_npm start_* in the terminal play the game !!
+-Run *_npm start_* in the terminal to play the game !!